MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 Suite Engine are available in ``target~/test/xml/<TIMESTAMP>/bin/<FULLY-QUALIFIED-CLASSNAME>/application.out``.

-The following image shows the testsuite report fully passed:
+The following image shows the test suite report fully passed:

 .. image:: ./images/tuto_testsuite_fs_all_tests_passed.PNG

+..
+   | Copyright 2021, MicroEJ Corp.
+Content in this space is free
+   for read and redistribute.
+Except if otherwise stated, modification is subject to MicroEJ Corp prior approval.
+   | MicroEJ is a trademark of MicroEJ Corp.
+All other trademarks and
+   copyrights are the property of their respective owners.